-c.
 Designated Safeguarding Lead and Deputies (DSL)

-- The school has appointed a member of the senior leadership team, Matt Jones (Deputy Head) as the DSL.
+- The school has appointed a member of the senior leadership team (Matt Jones, Deputy Head) as the DSL.
 The DSL has the overall responsibility for the day to day oversight of safeguarding and child protection systems in school.
 The school has also identified additional staff to deputise for when the DSL is not available.
 Any reference to the DSL in this policy refers to the whole DSL team including deputies. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
-This training will be approved by and meet the standards as required by Islington Safeguarding Children Board in line with guidance set out in Competence Still Matters, 2014.
-The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods , Safeguarding Newsletter, conferences, local meetings , DSL Forums, other training etc. t regular intervals, at least annually, to keep up with any developments relevant to their role. - During term time the DSL (or a deputy) will always be available (during normal school or college hours) for staff in school to discuss any safeguarding concerns.
-Whilst generally speaking the DSL (or deputy) would be expected to be available in person, in exceptional circumstances availability via phone and or video call or other such mediums is acceptable. - The DSL is the central contact point for all staff to discuss any safeguarding concerns and has lead responsibility for managing child protection referrals, safeguarding training and raising awareness of all child protection policies and procedures.
-They will ensure that everyone in school (including temporary staff, volunteers and contractors) is aware of this policy and our procedures and that they are followed at all times. - The DSL maintains a confidential recording system for all safeguarding and child protection concerns and works closely with the Designated Teacher for Looked After Children and the Head of the Virtual School for all children who are looked after or have previously been looked after. - The DSL ensures that the school provides reports/updates and is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences and Team around the Child Meetings) - d.
+This training will be approved by and meet the standards as required by Islington Safeguarding Children Partnership in line with guidance set out in Competence Still Matters, 2014.
+The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods (E.g. e-Bulletins, Safeguarding Newsletter, conferences, DSL Forums, ISCP CP Refresher training) at regular intervals, at least annually, to keep up with any developments relevant to their role. - During term time the DSL will always be available (during normal school or college hours) for staff in school to discuss any safeguarding concerns. - In exceptional circumstances the DSL may only be available via video call or telephone. - The DSL is the central contact point for all staff to discuss any safeguarding concerns and has lead responsibility for managing child protection referrals, safeguarding training and raising awareness of all child protection policies and procedures.
+They will ensure that everyone in school (including temporary staff, volunteers and contractors) is aware of this policy and our procedures and that they are followed at all times. - The DSL maintains a confidential recording system for all safeguarding and child protection concerns and works closely with the Designated Teacher for Looked After Children and the Head of the Virtual School for all children who are looked after or have previously been looked after. - The DSL team will familiarise themselves with the extended role of the Virtual School Head - The DSL ensures that the school provides reports/updates and is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences and Team around the Child Meetings)

 Additional responsibilities for the DSL: